 In this scenario, if one individual has scores too low to qualify for the joint mortgage, the person with the low scores can be removed from the loan application entirely in an attempt to qualify for the new mortgage with just the one income.
 If both incomes are needed and one person has poor credit, this can present a challenge.

 The same goes for income.
 The total income for all applicants can be used in most cases.
 But if someone on the application is self-employed and their business shows a loss for the past two years, that loss is deducted from the overall income on the application.
 In this scenario, removing the individual with the losses from the application can rectify this situation.

 Now, as it relates to taking title.
 Taking title under ‘joint tenancy’ is the most common for married couples and domestic partners.
-Joint tenancy means there is an inherent right to survivorship, meaning if one of the individuals die, full ownership automatically transfers to the surviving partner.
+Joint tenancy means there is an inherent right to survivorship.
+If one of the individuals die, full ownership automatically transfers to the surviving partner.
 Another way to take title is called ‘community property.’
 In California and in other community property states, someone that is married or registered domestic partners are treated as one borrower as it relates to ownership.
-In a community property situation, of one of the applicants dies, that individual’s ownership doesn’t automatically transfer to the remaining spouse or partner and can be subject to probate.
+In a community property, if one of the applicants dies that individual’s ownership doesn’t automatically transfer to the remaining spouse or partner.
+It can be subject to probate.
 However, taking title as ‘community property with right of survivorship’ does mean ownership automatically transfers to the other owner(s).